-The latest news, resources and ideas on including children with special needs in early childhood education, from the Working Group on Including Children with Special Needs.
+Resources on inclusion in early childhood education, from the Working Group on Including Children with Special Needs.

 Anne Subashini Sivanathan, Malaysia